 Visitors to our website

 Like most websites, we use some cookies.

 Cookies are small text files stored on your computer by your browser.
-They’re used for many things, such as remembering whether you’ve visited the site before, so that you remain logged in – or to help us work out how many visitors we get on the site over a given period of time.
-These cookies contain information about the use of your computer but they don’t include personal information about you .
+They are used for many things, such as remembering whether you have visited the site before, so that you remain logged in – or to help us work out how many visitors we get on the site over a given period of time.
+These cookies contain information about the use of your computer but they do not include personal information about you .

 What cookies we use

 - Session Cookies: As you travel around our site, there are times when we need to remember technical information about you as you go from page to page.
 We use this technical information in many ways to enhance your user experience.
 This cookie contains no personally identifiable information and only stays in place until you end your session (usually when you leave our site).